 About

-Dan Levine has advised clients in strategic and financial transactions, principally involving China, for more than 17 years.
-He focuses his practice on inbound and…
+Dan Levine has advised clients in strategic and financial transactions, principally involving China, for nearly 20 years.
+He focuses his practice on inbound and outbound…

 Dan’s pro bono work includes representing U.S. health care professionals and Chinese companies to procure and supply personal protective equipment from China to the United States during the COVID-19 pandemic.